“Bugün Ne Giysem?” and Design Education

 — I don’t know… Because I liked it…

 — That’s not a good choice.

 So what’s the problem here?
 I see two.
-The first problem is with the contestant’s almost tautological answer, but it’s natural, given that these are regular people with no design education or high intelligence.
+The first problem is with the contestant’s almost tautological answer, but it’s natural, given that these are people with no fashion/design education.
 The second, and the bigger problem, is with the way judges respond to that.
-They tend to offer specific and temporary fixes, and ignore the main issue; if only somebody told these women that style (or indeed design) decisions are not just about what you personally “like”!
+They tend to offer specific and temporary fixes, and ignore the main issue; if only somebody told these women that style (or indeed design) decisions are not just about what you personally like!

-As far as I understand from the show, personal styling is very much like design in general: you start with a problem/brief, and look for solutions.
+As far as I understand from the show, personal styling is very much like design in general: you start with a project/problem/brief, and look for solutions.
 What problem?
-What is the design brief, indicating the problems to be answered, giving the context against which the solutions are judged, in the case of this show?
+What is the design brief, indicating the questions to be answered, giving the context against which the solutions are judged, in the case of this show?
 What is the content at hand?
 Well, as the judges frequently hint, the “given” content and problems include your height, your weight, your body type, your skin tone, the beauty level of certain parts of your body (face, shoulders, knees, etc.), and where you plan to go in that dress/make-up.
-Once you have these constraints, the rest is optimization (with multiple solutions, of course).
-For instance, if you are short, you should avoid flat shoes.
+Once you have these constraints, the rest is some kind of optimization – with multiple solutions, of course.
+For instance, if you are short (and if you’re not entirely happy with that), you should avoid flat shoes.
 If you have a beautiful face, you should make it visible by tying your hair up.
 Simple as that.
 Just keep track of the “if”s.
 [The “if”s multiply in number as soon as you start to make decisions: if you have nice toes, you may pick open-tip shoes.
 Then this becomes a new “if” in your system: if you wear open-tip shoes, don’t ever wear pantyhose.
 So now you don’t have the right to say “I wore pantyhose because I like it.“]

 It appears that the parallels between styling and other design disciplines go further than this.
 Consider this dialogue from the show: